FeanorTheElf/fplll-cuda-enumeration/README.md

 Formally, for a constant count of tree levels c, the tree nodes at level i are now points in the projection of L into U<sub>n-ci</sub> with bounded norm.
 The root is still only the origin, but the children nodes are now lifted not only one dimension, but c dimensions.
 In particular, an enumeration algorithm is again required to compute the children.
 For this, an adaption of the recursive base enumeration is used.

-Apart from these changes, the search works exactly as in the simple enumeration tree, except now the internal state of the recursive algorithm must be stored with the nodes.
+Apart from these changes, the search works exactly as in the simple enumeration tree, except now the internal state of the recursive algorithm must be stored with the nodes, so that we can resume the children enumeration later.